 Now we can easily control our AC loads using the PWM signal.
 Here we have generated PWM using NE555 timer IC which is very common.

-After simulating and field testing, we have seen that we can control AC loads using PWM signal.
-Although it generates little EMI, but it made our work easy in many circuits.
+After simulating and field testing, we have seen that we can control AC loads using a PWM signal.
+Although it generates little EMI, it made our work easy in many circuits.
 Considering load type and use we can implement this technique in our control circuit.

 I hope this project was helpful to you.
 If you make one for yourself, it will be a great pleasure for me.
 Anywhere you need help, let me know.
 Please share this project and subscribe to my blog.
 Thank you.

 $18 Welcome Bonus for new registrations Now!!! https://jlcpcb.com